AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    - ADMIN:NAMESPACE:{namespace}:SESSION:CONFIGURATION:* [CREATE, READ, UPDATE, DELETE]

    > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.

 5. Run the [demo.sh](demo.sh) script to simulate the matchmaking flow which calls this sample app `gRPC server` using the `Client ID` and `Client Secret` created in the previous step.
-Pay attention to sample `gRPC server` console log when matchmaking flow is running. `gRPC Server` methods should get called when creating match tickets and it should group players in twos.
+Pay attention to the sample `gRPC server` console log when the matchmaking flow is running. `gRPC Server` methods should get called when creating match tickets and it should group players in twos.

    ```
    export AB_BASE_URL='https://demo.accelbyte.io'
-   export AB_CLIENT_ID='xxxxxxxxxx'         # Use Client ID from the previous step
+   export AB_CLIENT_ID='xxxxxxxxxx'         # Use the Client ID from the previous step
-   export AB_CLIENT_SECRET='xxxxxxxxxx'     # Use Client Secret from the previous step
+   export AB_CLIENT_SECRET='xxxxxxxxxx'     # Use the Client Secret from the previous step
    export AB_NAMESPACE='accelbyte'          # Use your Namespace ID
    export GRPC_SERVER_URL='http://0.tcp.ap.ngrok.io:xxxxx'  # Use your ngrok forwarding URL
    bash demo.sh
    ```

    > :warning: **Make sure demo.sh has Unix line-endings (LF)**: If this repository was cloned in Windows for example, the `demo.sh` may have Windows line-endings (CRLF) instead.
 In this case, use tools like `dos2unix` to change the line-endings to Unix (LF).
 Invalid line-endings may cause errors such as `demo.sh: line 2: $'\r': command not found`.

 > :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

-### Test Observability
+### Test observability

-To be able to see the how the observability works in this sample app locally, there are few things that need be setup before performing tests.
+To see how the observability works in this sample app locally, set up the following:

-1. Uncomment loki logging driver in [docker-compose.yaml](docker-compose.yaml)
+1. Uncomment Loki logging driver in [docker-compose.yaml](docker-compose.yaml).

    ```
     # logging: